espocrm/documentation/docs/user-guide/mail-merge.md

 4\.
 On the campaign detail view click on the dropdown next to the *Edit* button and then click *Generate Mail Merge PDF*.
 Select an entity type and click *Proceed* button.

-It will generate a single PDF document for multiple records that you can print.
+It will generate a single PDF document (or multiple PDFs zipped, depending on a used engine) for multiple records that you can print.

 Note: By default, records with empty *Address* field are skiped.